 There’s a detailed video by Zee Business explaining how Vedanta’s demerger has received NCLT approval and what it means as one company splits into five — worth watching to understand the structure and implications.

-Performance materially outpaced the broader metals index
+- Significantly outperformed the broader metals index

 To evaluate how the market has priced in the demerger expectations and recent approvals, check the latest Vedanta share price, updated charts, and key valuation ratios.